 6) How to avoid food spills and table incidents

-Most food spills and table incidents can be avoided by following a few basic rules and practices.
+Most food spills and table incidents can be avoided by following a few rules and practices.

-At the dining table, respect etiquette rules for passing food and clearing the table.
+At the dining table, follow the etiquette rules for serving and passing food, clearing the table, and seating.
 Do not overfill dishes, glasses, or serving plates.
 Furthermore, avoid eating outside of the kitchen or dining areas.